SabariNathanA/SDN-Network-Statistics-Collection/README.md

     * Make sure MySQL server is running and accepting connections
     * In the xterm window run `sudo python stat_consolidated.py`

-* In case you want to run the version 2 of this project @maneeshashivakumar to fill this
+* In case you want to run the version 2 of this project
+    * Make sure the ODL server is running.
+    * Change the username and password in ODL.java inside SDN_frontend to connect to the ODL server
+    * You need not run  `sudo python stat_consolidated.py` as the stats are collected by a HTTP request when we enter the source and destination.

+* To make use of the rest service directly without form
+    * Change the Formparam to QueryParam in the functionname of each service to send the required parameters in the Url.
+    * Change the annotations from @POST to @GET.
+    * Connect to the web service using the suitable Url and pass the parameters(eg:src_ip,dest_ip)
+    * The output is in the form of JSON.

 ## Project delegation
 1. Statistics collection and SDN-Node communication – Sabari Nathan A. (MT2016120). @sabarinathana